Countly/countly-sdk-documentation/sdk_dev_guide/curent.md

   </li>
 </ul>
 <p>
-  <span>In addition to this segmentation which identifies the widget, the provided "widgetResponse" should be "unrolled" and set as fields in the event segmentation.
-If the "widgetResponse" was provided null and the widget was reported as closed, you should add the following segmentation value:<br></span>
+  <span>In addition to this segmentation which identifies the widget, the provided "widgetResult" should be merged into the event segmentation.
+If the "widgetResult" was provided null and the widget was reported as closed, you should add the following segmentation value:<br></span>
 </p>
 <ul>
   <li>